Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 Brewin Dolphin plc. is one of the largest British investment management and financial planning firms.
-It has 39 offices throughout the UK and Channel Islands.
+It has 30 offices across the UK, Ireland and Channel Islands.

 The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 The business can trace its origins back to the establishment of the stockbroking firm of John Dawes, a founder of the London Stock Exchange, in 1762.
 His firm evolved through many partner changes to become Wontner, Dolphin & Francis in 1970.

 In 1974 Brewin & Co merged with Wontner, Dolphin & Francis to form Brewin Dolphin.

 Brewin Dolphin has been working with financial advisers and their clients for over 25 years.
 In total they manage over £40bn in investments and £10.1bn of this is for financial advisers on behalf of their clients.